Graduate Advising Handout: M.S.

 Two members of your Committee, including the Committee Chair, must be tenured/tenure-track faculty members in Geography at SFSU.
 You may include a third member from Geography or outside, if you or your committee members believe this would be helpful.
 The third member does not need to be a member of the tenured/tenure-track faculty at SFSU.

 Note: Geog 897 Research Project Formulation is a course taken to develop your thesis proposal.
 Students who have a topic and a committee should be ready to take this course, and sign up for it with their committee chair (thesis adviser) at the beginning of the semester.
 If you have not submitted the Proposal for Culminating Experience (see below for more on this), you should do so early during the semester in which you are taking Geog 897.
 As part of the course, students will present their Research Proposal to other students and faculty (see below).

 7. Submit your Proposal for Culminating Experience.

 Your ATC specifies whether you are doing a Thesis (Geog 898) or a Research Paper and comprehensive oral exam (Geog 895).
-The Proposal for Culminating Experience establishes your title and a brief description of your topic, methods and resources.
-Prepare it in consultation with your Culminating Experience Committee.
+The Proposal for Culminating Experience establishes your title and a brief description of your topic, methods and resources; see the form at the Grad Divison.
+Prepare it in consultation with your Culminating Experience Committee, which may also require a longer proposal, perhaps developed through a directed reading (896).
 If your research involves surveys or interviews, you will need to file a Human Subjects Protocol form.
 The Proposal and Protocol must be on file with the Grad Division the semester before you register for Geog 895/898.